conda-forge/jupyter_conda-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `jupyter_conda` can be installed with:
+Once the `conda-forge` channel has been enabled, `jupyter_conda, mamba_gator` can be installed with:

 ```
-conda install jupyter_conda
+conda install jupyter_conda mamba_gator
 ```

 It is possible to list all of the versions of `jupyter_conda` available on your platform with: